BeaconFramework/BeaconBroker/README.md

 * Federation_Credential: it contains information about borrower's name, token and password

 * fedtenanttoBor: it contains information about borrower's name, uuid of its tenant in afederated cloud and the endpoint of that cloud.

+Examples of document present in the collection managed by administrator are available here: https://github.com/BeaconFramework/BeaconBroker/tree/master/Collection_Template

+Like the BNMD and the BB_ELA also the BB is a Web Application, to instantiate it, the administrator have to create a directory in the path: "/home/beacon/beaconConf/" with the configuration file listed below according with the template provided in the template folder:

+* configuration_bigDataPlugin.xml

 ....